79841/letsdo-app/README.md

 Through this app, we hope to simplify access to the services provided to individuals with spinal cord injuries, potentially enhancing their quality of life.

-The current repository focuses on the admin app component.
+The current repository focuses on the client app component.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>